jlong4223/react-pc-client/README.md

 ## Future Enhancements:

 - drag and drop events on calendar
-- post, delete, edit events
+- delete and edit events